 While the above rewriting reclaims variables when getting to the bottom of a block, we also need to handle early exits using the 'break' and 'loop' instructions.
-Mu emulates early exits using an extra nested block for each run of variable declarations separated by exits (Figure 9).
+Figure 10 shows an example of such a translation.

-The Mu translator ensures that any live registers entering a block were written to as the same variable.
-It also ensures that live registers entering any loop blocks (loopcarried dependencies) were written to as the same variable when exiting the loop block.
+Mu is designed to ensure that any live registers entering a block were written to as the same variable.
+It also ensures that live registers entering any loop blocks (loop-carried dependencies) were written to as the same variable when exiting the loop block.
 These two checks suffice to validate the manual register allocation performed by the programmer.